sebgeorges/Simple-Wordpress-Workflow/README.md

 What it does:
 - It concatenates all your css files from the development/css folder in one style.css saved at the root of the theme folder (and therefore used by wordpress)
 - It concatenates all your javascript files from the development/js folder in one script.js file saved and minified as js/script.js.
+- it compresses your image assets (jpeg, png, svg) and outputs the compressed images in assets/img.
 - It adds a default command so you only need to call gulp in the command prompt to get it started
 - It adds a live reload feature so that you can view changes live in the browser as you save your files
 - The .gitingore file excludes allfiles from the workflow so you end up with minified css and js in your typical wordpress install with no extra files.